EPIImperial/EPIImperial.github.io/index.md

 If you have any further questions, please consult the following key contacts or resources:

 * The Registry team for queries on your application, outstanding conditions, fee status, and registration status.
-*	Postgraduate Education Co-ordinator, for queries on timetables, induction week or any other administrative issues, Jo Tite (email: j.tite at imperial.ac.uk),
+*	Postgraduate Education Co-ordinator, for queries on timetables, induction week or any other administrative issues, Jo Tite (j.tite@imperial.ac.uk),
-*	MSc Epidemiology Course Organiser for queries on the course content and reading lists,	Dr Sungano Chigogora (s.chigogora at imperial.ac.uk)
+*	MSc Epidemiology Course Organiser for queries on the course content and reading lists,	Dr Sungano Chigogora (s.chigogora@imperial.ac.uk)
 *	Please familiarise yourself with information about [postgraduate studies](https://www.imperial.ac.uk/study/pg/), and further information collated for [new postgraduate students](https://www.imperial.ac.uk/students/new-students/postgraduates/) before you arrive.